thadk/PeaceCorpsMatchmap/README.md

 This app was first developed at the ID 2013 Harvard Developers for I. Development hackathon in Cambridge, MA

+Development was then continued at the Random Hacks of Kindness Boston Hackathon on June 1st and 2nd.

 To get started:
 ===============